dvdbisong/dvdbisong.github.io/gcp-ml-seminar/pandas.md

 4   25           Benue
 ```

-We will observe from the above example that a DataFrame is constructed from a dictionary of records where each value is a `Series` datastructure.
+We will observe from the above example that a DataFrame is constructed from a dictionary of records where each value is a `Series` data structure.
 Also note that each row has an `index` that can be assigned when creating the DataFrame, else the default from 0 to one off the number of records in the DataFrame is used.
 Creating an index manually is usually not feasible except when working with small dummy datasets.

 NumPy is frequently used together with Pandas.
-Let's import the NumPy library and use some of it's functions to demonstrate other ways of creating a quick DataFrame.
+Let's import the NumPy library and use some of its functions to demonstrate other ways of creating a quick DataFrame.
 ```python
 import numpy as np